-“I respect Chris Van Heerden greatly for what he’s done, it’s very hard to come from South Africa and make it in America,” Berman exclusively told World Boxing News.
+“I respect Chris Van Heerden greatly for what he’s done.
+It’s tough to come from South Africa and make it in America,” Berman exclusively told World Boxing News.

-“I don’t think he’s quite made it as he’s never been in the big time but he’s always 100% fit and always gives the best.
+“I don’t think he’s quite made it as he’s never been in a big-time fight, but he’s always 100% fit and always gives the best.

 Berman currently has his plans set for another welterweight under his wing making waves in South Africa.

-The IBO champion is vastly growing out of the prospect stage and into the big leagues having already picked up welterweight crown currently in his possession.
+The IBO champion is vastly growing out of the prospect stage and into the big leagues, having already picked up the welterweight crown currently in his possession.

-“Mbenge is a very special fighter with 14 wins and 11 by knockout and he’s a real prospect and I’m confident within the next year he’ll be one of the sought after welterweights in the world.
+“Mbenge is an extraordinary fighter.
+He has 14 wins and 11 by knockout, and he’s a real prospect.
+I’m confident within the next year.
+He’ll be one of the sought-after welterweights in the world.

-One of Thulani Mbenge’s best assets is the power which he has displayed so far.
-Compared to Van Heerden it shows almost the same knockouts racked up in less than half the fights.
+One of Thulani Mbenge’s best assets is the power that he has displayed so far.
+It shows almost the same knockouts racked up in less than half the fights compared to Van Heerden.
 Being a key factor for Berman.

-“Unfortunately what Chris Van Heerden lacks is power and in that welterweight division you’re going to need the power to fight the talent that is there, at the very high level.
+“Unfortunately, what Chris Van Heerden lacks is power.
+In that welterweight division, you will need the power to fight the talent that is there, at the very high level.

-“What he’s done is very commendable to go and try and make it at the highest level, that’s great.”
+“What he’s done is very commendable to go.
+To try and make it at the highest level.
+That’s great.”

 African talent has risen in number, most recently Hassan Mkakinyo scoring an upset knockout over Sam Eggington on the Khan vs. Vargas undercard.
 Berman states the South African talent will soon be witnessed.

-He concluded: “On a general basis, we can compare, England has an abundance of talent, the sport is very strong there, the cruiserweights with what the Sauerland’s are doing there.
+He concluded: “On a general basis, we can compare, England has an abundance of talent, the sport is extreme there, the cruiserweights with what the Sauerland’s are doing there.

-“Boxing is what I haven’t seen for a long time; is striving with Canelo and Anthony Joshua and so it is in South Africa we have an abundance of young talent coming through the ranks which you will see in the foreseeable future.”
+“Boxing is what I haven’t seen for a long time.
+It is thriving with Canelo and Anthony Joshua.
+So it is in South Africa we have an abundance of young talent coming through the ranks, which you will see in the foreseeable future.”